wards999/OneThemer/README.md

 Apply Matches - Update all entries that share the same color as the selected value in the list

-Save changes - Saves the changes to the selected theme file and creates a backup of the original
+Save Changes - Saves the changes to the selected theme file and creates a backup of the original